Advance Appliance Ltd

 This usually happens for two reasons:

-- Blocking Vents: Pushing groceries directly against the air vents is a guaranteed way to cause problems.
-This forces freezing air to blast onto nearby items, flash-freezing them while other parts of the fridge might be too warm.
+• Blocking Vents: Pushing groceries directly against the air vents is guaranteed to cause difficulties.
+This causes freezing air to blast onto close goods, flash-freezing them while the rest of the fridge may be excessively warm.

-Fixing airflow doesn't require any tools, just some smart organization.
-Make sure to leave a bit of space between your food and the fridge walls, especially around the vents.
-Don't stack containers so high they touch the shelf above.
-A little breathing room is often the only fix you need.
+Airflow can be fixed without the use of any tools, just some smart organizing.
+Make sure to allow some space between your food and the fridge walls, particularly near the vents.
+Do not stack containers so high that they touch the shelf above.
+A little breathing room is frequently all you need.

 How a Faulty Door Seal Makes Your Fridge Work Overtime

-It sounds counterintuitive, but a gap letting warm air in can be the reason your food is turning to ice.
-The culprit here is a faulty door seal, also known as a gasket.
-This flexible seal is designed to create an airtight barrier that keeps cold in and warm, humid air out.
+It may seem paradoxical, but a space allowing warm air in can be the reason your food is turning to ice.
+The problem here is a damaged door seal, also known as a gasket.
+This flexible seal is intended to form an airtight barrier, keeping cold air in and warm, humid air out.

-When this seal gets dirty, brittle, cracked, or misaligned, it fails.
-Warm air from your kitchen continuously seeps inside, creating a constant battle for your appliance's cooling system.
+When the seal becomes filthy, brittle, fractured, or misaligned, it fails.
+Warm air from your kitchen penetrates inside, causing a constant battle with your appliance’s cooling system.

 The Simple Test to Check Your Door Seal